Does Homeowners Insurance Cover Earthquakes?

 If you don't have earthquake insurance or think it's not worth it, ask yourself the following:

-Do you have out-of-pocket costs or enough money to rebuild your home entirely after an earthquake damages it or causes complete destruction?
+Do you have out-of-pocket costs or enough money to rebuild your home entirely after an earthquake damages or causes destruction?

-Do you have extra cash laying around to replace your personal possessions that were destroyed by an earthquake?
+Do you have extra cash to replace your possessions destroyed by an earthquake?

 Do you have money to stay at a hotel or a motel and eat meals at restaurants after an earthquake damages the structure of your home to the point that it is uninhabitable?